EGO4D/Ego-Exo4D-docs/docs/benchmarks/ego_pose/ego_body_pose.md

 title: EgoBodyPose
 ---

+Predict the 3D body pose from the egocentric perspective.

 ## Task definition

 - In this task, we aim at recovering the skilled 3D body movements of the camera-wearer from ego-video and headset poses.
 Note that some methods may only use the ego-video, some methods only use the headset poses, while some methods use both signals, so please indicate which input(s) your method is using for easy comparisons in the future.